wandb/codesearchnet/README.md

   ## Running The Code

-  ### Get Data
+  ### Data Acquisition

- There are several options for getting data.
+ There are several options for acquiring the data.

  1. Extract the data from source and parse, annotate, and dedup the data.
 To do this, see the [dataextraction README](src/dataextraction/README.md).